jasongeorgetumusiime/movie-list/README.md

-# movie-list
+## Movie List
-React Application to list Movies
+A simple React Apllication to list details as cards